isoux/R4R/README.md

 ## 🏗️ Future Plans

-- Progressive integration of **Rust** in kernel components
-- Real-mode or protected-mode bootstrapping with **full ring transition paths**
+- README documentation for version 0.00
-- Detailed documentation on GDT, LDT, TSS, and descriptor generation
+- Detailed documentation on GDT, LDT, TSS, and descriptor generation (there is already extensive documentation in the code)
 - Releasing ISO and emulator-ready builds for easy testing
 - Educational write-ups and videos to accompany the codebase